 The Midwest continues to be all over the map, with increases in Michigan (11 percent), Minnesota (12 percent), and Ohio (14 percent) and a big decrease in Kansas of 18 percent.
 The Mid-Atlantic states experienced a 17 percent increase overall, including a 20 percent hike in the District of Columbia.
 The Pacific Northwest posted a 15 percent increase in Montana and 14 percent in Washington.

 Another important number is the percentage of job opportunities open to physicians with primary care board certification (PC-BC).
 Currently, this is 43 percent!
 With nearly half the country’s emergency medicine jobs open to physicians not trained in emergency medicine, we have further evidence of the location-driven supply and demand market in the specialty.
 I see this number increasing in the next five years.
+You can also visit ACEP’s comprehensive archive of industry and EM-specific salary and compensation information.

 Trends and developments this year include: